‹ Back to articles

 Publication date: 11 June 2024

-Modification date: 12 juin 2024
+Modification date: 12 june 2024

 With the rise of online interactions, ensuring the security of transactions and protecting digital identity is essential.
 In this context, the eIDAS 2.0 regulation positions itself as a key element in building a secure and harmonised European digital identity.
 This new version, which succeeds eIDAS 1.0, introduces more robust measures for electronic identification and the management of digital signatures within the European Union.